Uber, Lyft offering discounted rides to transit hubs during viaduct closure

 - Steve McQueen's Ford Mustang, star of famed car-chase scene in 'Bullitt,' pulls into Tacoma WATCH

-Lyft’s reduction will be automatically applied probated to accounts for users who have taken a Lyft ride in the last 30 days.
+Lyft’s reduction will be automatically applied to accounts for users who have taken a Lyft ride in the last 30 days.
 First-time users should enter the discount code REALIGN99 in the Lyft app or go to www.lyft.com/i/realign99 to receive a discount.

 Uber users can enter the promo code COMMUTESMART.

-In addition, Uber, which owns the portable bike rental company JUMP, is waving $1 fees to unlock bikes between Jan.
+In addition, Uber, which owns the portable bike rental company JUMP, is waiving $1 fees to unlock bikes between Jan.
 11 and Feb.
 15 and increasing the number of bikes available on streets.

 The ailing Alaskan Way Viaduct will close permanently Jan.
 11 after 66 years in operation.
-Crews will need three weeks to connect surface ramps before a new Highway 99 tunnel can open in its place.
+Crews will then need three weeks to connect surface ramps before the new Highway 99 tunnel can open in its place.

-During that time, traffic is expected to be worse than the 2011 “Viadoom” or the 10-day closure in spring 2016 while tunnel-boring machine Bertha drilled under the viaduct at Yesler Way.
+During that time, traffic is expected to be worse than the 2011 “Viadoom” destruction of the southern part of the viaduct, or the 10-day closure in spring 2016 while tunnel-boring machine Bertha drilled under the viaduct at Yesler Way.

 Highway 99, including the viaduct, will be closed in both directions between Spokane Street and the Battery Street Tunnel, while Aurora Avenue North will be reduced to one lane each direction through South Lake Union.
 Traffic may use the Battery Street Tunnel to and from the short Western Avenue ramps at its south end.